Unapproved – share option schemes

 What is an unapproved share option scheme?

-Unapproved options are flexible and can be given to employees, contractors, advisors, and consultants.
-These options don’t require any formal valuation or notification to HMRC when the options are set up (unlike EMI), although they do need to be included in an annual report to HMRC if they have been given to employees or directors.
+Unapproved options are flexible and can be given to employees, contractors, advisors, consultants and international employees.
+These options don’t require any formal valuation or notification to HMRC when the options are set up (unlike EMI), although they do need to be included in an annual report to HMRC if they have been given to UK employees or directors.

 What are the main advantages?

-- Unapproved options can be awarded to consultants, non-executive directors and other employees who are not eligible for HMRC approved options.
+- Unapproved options can be awarded to consultants, non-executive directors, international employees and others who are not eligible for HMRC approved options (EMI).

 - There are no limits to the number of options that can be given in total or to an individual.